Kaapori capuchin: Threats

 The species is among the most threatened primates in the Amazon.
 As of 2017, the population of C. kaapori has decreased by over 80% and is categorized as Critically Endangered by the IUCN Red List.
 There are many reasons as to why the species is so at risk.
 Some researchers believe that the species is naturally rare, and that they seem to be very sensitive to even a slight disturbance in their habitat.
 This being said, their habitat has been more than slightly disturbed; with the strong human presence nearby comes great deforestation and environmental disturbances.
 Over 70% of the area's forest has been removed; one of the main reasons being for agricultural purposes such as soy plantations and pasture.
 In 1978, the largest hydroelectric dam in all of Brazil, was built inside the species' home range.
-This project had devastating repercussions on their habitat; flooding over 2,000 km² and creating thousands of islands of between 1 to 1,000 hectares in size where land once was.
+This project had devastating repercussions on their habitat; flooding over 2,000 km2 and creating thousands of islands of between 1 and 1,000 hectares in size where land once was.
 As one could expect, this caused heavy degradation to the surrounding forest, leaving the remaining forest fragmented.
 As for many other species in the Amazon, the Ka'apor capuchin has also been a victim of hunting and poaching.
 One major concern for conservation of the species is the fact that so little standardized research has been done on the topic thus, in order to be able to protect them adequately we need to understand them more thoroughly.